 The University prohibits retaliation against any student for filing a grievance under this process.
 Any retaliation directed to the student as a result of filing a grievance under this process is against state and federal laws and Methodist University Policy.

-Grievances may be initiated by any student currently enrolled at Methodist University who feels he or she has suffered illegal discrimination because of his or her disability, and has made a request for an accommodation to the office of Accessibility Resources/Disability Services, and has followed appropriate notification procedures.
+Grievances may be initiated by any student currently enrolled at Methodist University who feels he or she has suffered illegal discrimination because of his or her disability, and has made a request for an accommodation to the office of Student Access & Accommodation Services, and has followed appropriate notification procedures.
 Grievances regarding matters that are unrelated to a faculty/staff member’s job or role at the University, or decisions covered by other University policies may not be grieved under this process.

 A student who has a grievance with an employee of Methodist University is encouraged to first attempt to resolve the matter by meeting with the faculty or staff member.
 The purpose of the meeting is to reach a mutual understanding of the student’s situation and the faculty or staff member’s actions.
 The student has seven calendar days from the action being grieved or the date the student should have known about the action to initiate this discussion.
-If the consultation with the faculty or staff member is unsatisfactory, or if it is impractical to consult with the faculty or staff member, the student should seek the assistance of the Director of Accessibility & Disability Services within seven calendar days of the meeting with the employee or within fourteen calendar days of the action.
-If the complaint is against the Accessibility & Disability Services Office the student should seek assistance from the Director of The Center for Personal Development located in Pearce Hall.
+If the consultation with the faculty or staff member is unsatisfactory, or if it is impractical to consult with the faculty or staff member, the student should seek the assistance of the Assistant Provost for Student Retention & Persistence Initiatives, Dr. Doris Munoz, within seven calendar days of the meeting with the employee or within fourteen calendar days of the action.
+If the complaint is against the Student Access & Accommodation Services Office, the student should seek assistance from the Director of Counseling Services located in West Hall.
 The purpose of this process is to attempt to work with both parties to reach a resolution.
-In the event that a resolution is not found, the Director for Accessibility & Disability Services will contact the appropriate cabinet member to request his or her intervention.
+In the event that a resolution is not found, the Coordinator of Student Access & Accommodation Services will contact the appropriate cabinet member to request his or her intervention.
 Use of the informal resolution process is recommended but not mandatory.

-If an informal resolution is not successful, the student may file a formal grievance through the Director for Accessibility & Disability Services or, if the complaint is about the Accessibility & Disability Services Office, through the Associate Vice President for Academic Affairs.
-If a formal grievance is received without using the informal process, the Director for Accessibility & Disability Services will perform the informal steps before processing the formal grievance.
+If an informal resolution is not successful, the student may file a formal grievance through the Coordinator of Student Access & Accommodation Services or, if the complaint is about the Student Access & Accommodation Services Office, through the Associate Vice President for Academic Affairs.
+If a formal grievance is received without using the informal process, the Coordinator of Student Access & Accommodation Services will perform the informal steps before processing the formal grievance.
 The appropriate cabinet member will be notified immediately upon receipt of a formal grievance.
 Every attempt to resolve an issue within the division will be made.
 This procedure will extend the formal process by seven (7) days.

 All complaints must be in writing and signed by the student.
 The grievance must: